-If an employee resumes at least part-time status (18.75 hours in a 37.5 hour workweek or 20 hours in a 40 hour workweek) after his/her GIC coverage has been terminated, the employee is considered a new hire.
-He/she is subject to the new hire waiting period beginning on the date he/she resumes half to full-time status.
+If an employee resumes at least part-time status (18.75 hours in a 37.5-hour workweek or 20 hours in a 40 hour workweek) after his/her GIC coverage has been terminated, the employee is considered a new hire.
+He/she is subject to the new hire waiting period beginning on the date he/she resumes half-time to full-time status.
 Follow the NEW HIRE section.
 If an employee resumes at least part-time status before the coverage termination date, coverage will continue uninterrupted.

 When an employee transfers from one state agency to a GIC participating municipality, or from a municipality to another participating municipality or state agency complete the following: